-Course Objectives: The primary objective of the course is to develop understanding of numerical algorithms and skills for solving mathematical problems such as nonlinear equations, systems of linear equations, differential equations, interpolation, numerical integration and differentiation; numerical optimization; to explain how, why, and when these techniques can be expected to work; and to provide a foundation for further study of numerical analysis and scientific computing.
+Course Objectives: The primary objective of the course is to develop understanding of numerical algorithms and skills for solving mathematical problems such as nonlinear equations, differential equations, interpolation, numerical integration and differentiation; to explain how, why, and when these techniques can be expected to work; and to provide a foundation for further study of numerical analysis and scientific computing.
 The course also emphasizes on algorithms and their implementations.
-Matlab will be used as the programming tool for the computer assignments, and learning to use Matlab will be an important part of the course.

-Homework: The homework assignments and due dates will be announced in class, and posted on MOO-DLE.
+Homework: The homework assignments and due dates will be announced in class, and posted on MOODLE.
 Show all work and include complete, clear explanations and justifications.
 Please staple your homework together to avoid missing pages.
-Each assignment will consist of both mathematical analysis problems and algorithm implementation (using MATLAB) for problem solving.
+Each assignment will consist of both mathematical analysis problems and algorithm implementation (using MATLAB, or the language you prefer) for problem solving.
 NO later homework is accepted for any reason, and any missing assignment will be 0.